You Earned a Ticket!

 Teacher retention programs and strategies

-To keep new teachers in the profession and improve their effectiveness, some school districts invest in training and mentorship programs for new teachers to help them learn the ropes.
+Some school districts help new teachers learn the ropes by investing in training and mentorship programs.
 In education lingo, this kind of on-the-job support is known as an induction program.
-These programs can make an enormous difference.
-If they are well-implemented induction programs not only reduce the "rookie ratio" in schools, they also save money that would otherwise be spent recruiting and hiring new teachers.
+If they are well-implemented, induction programs not only reduce the "rookie ratio" in schools, they also save money that would otherwise be spent recruiting and hiring new teachers.
 California has made induction programs the preferred way for a teacher to complete requirements for a clear or professional credential.
 Some teacher induction programs are better than others, though.
 In order to raise the level of quality of such programs, California has established standards for them.

 Successful teacher induction programs save money.

-Nationwide, the special education teacher workforce is frequently noted as a shortage area, leading some states to create retention incentives.
-An October 2019 study by the Education Commission of the States states that, “Twenty-nine states require or explicitly encourage additional pay for teachers who work in underserved schools and.or shortage subject areas.”
+Nationwide, school districts are chronically short of teachers with the proper credentials to teach students with special education needs.
+To fill openings, many districts offer extra pay for these positions, according to an October 2019 study by the Education Commission of the States (ECS), which found that “Twenty-nine states require or explicitly encourage additional pay for teachers who work in underserved schools and.or shortage subject areas.”
+ECS followed up with a fifty-state survey in 2022.

 What is teacher burnout?

-Clearly, it hurts kids when great teachers depart the profession, especially students of color and low-income students.
+When great teachers leave, kids lose, especially students of color and low-income students.
 Reducing turnover for its own sake, however, is not the point.
-Not all experienced teachers are equally effective with students.
-Periodically, when a recession hits, school districts have to lay off teachers.
-What happens then?
+Some teachers are more effective than others.
+When school districts have to lay off teachers, what happens then?
 This topic is central to Ed100 lesson 3.10, Tenure and Seniority.

 Quiz